ultralytics/yolov5/utils/loggers/clearml/README.md

 Now you can clone a task like we explained above, or simply mark your current script by adding `task.execute_remotely()` and on execution it will be put into a queue, for the agent to start working on!

-To run the YOLOv5 training script remotely, all you have to do is add this line to the training.py script after the clearml logger has been instatiated:
+To run the YOLOv5 training script remotely, all you have to do is add this line to the training.py script after the clearml logger has been instantiated:
 ```python
 # ...
 # Loggers